-Stocks surge to record highs, kicking off Christmas week
+Stocks kick off Christmas week with record highs

 Continue Reading Below

-The early gains have the Nasdaq Composite on track for an eighth straight close at record highs, which would be the longest stretch since July 20, 1998.
+The gains gave the Nasdaq Composite its eighth straight close at all-time highs, making for the longest stretch of consecutive record closes since July 1998.

 |Ticker